Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 [Note the information towards the end of this article about the Pass Monumental which applies to many of these Narbonne attractions]

 It seems like all roads lead to this cathedral.
-Towering above the city it’s the perfect landmark that will ensure you never get lost here.
+Towering above the city, it’s the perfect landmark that will ensure you never get lost here.
 Known formally as the Cathedral of Saint-Just et Saint-Pasteur, this impressive Gothic building was commenced in the 12th century.
-As was usually the case with such buildings, it represented political power as well as offering protection for those within the walls.
+As was usually the case with such buildings, it represented political power and offered protection for those within the walls.

 It was, however, never completed.
-When it was built, it was positioned alongside the city walls (ramparts).
+It was positioned alongside the city walls (ramparts) when it was built.
 Continuing to build the cathedral would have meant that the ramparts would have needed to be demolished.
 This was not approved by the city, which determined that the walls were still a necessary part of the city’s defence.
-Thus, it was left as is and this is how it remains today.
+Thus, it was left as is, and this is how it remains today.

-Every church or cathedral I have been into has wonderful stained glass, but the displays in this cathedral were some of the best I’ve seen.
+Every church or cathedral I have been to has wonderful stained glass, but the displays in this cathedral were some of the best I’ve seen.

 Relax in the Archbishops’ Palace Gardens